solana-foundation/solana-improvement-documents/proposals/0173-sbpf-instruction-encoding-improvements.md

 ## Detailed Design

-The following must go into effect if and only if a program indicates the SBPF-version (TBD) or higher in its program header (see SIMD-0161).
+The following must go into effect if and only if a program indicates the SBPF-version v2 or higher in its program header (see SIMD-0161).
 Some now unreachable verification and execution checks around `LDDW` can be safely removed (see motivation).